csprock/weighted_graph_clustering/README.md

+NOTE: This repository has been superceeded by the [Rwclust package](https://github.com/csprock/rwclust)

 # weighted_graph_clustering
 This repository contains an implementation of the weighted graph clustering algorithm based on random walks developed by Harel and Koren (http://www.wisdom.weizmann.ac.il/~harel/papers/Clustering_FSTTCS.pdf).